-Assumed Knowledge: Successful completion of Chemistry A in Semester 1.
+Prerequisite: Successful completion of Chemistry A (C grade or higher).

 This course has three focus areas; science inquiry skills, science as a human endeavour and science understanding.
 As part of their work on science inquiry skills, students deconstruct problems in order to find appropriate methods for investigation.
 They collect data and analyse and evaluate their findings.
 The science as a human endeavour strand highlights the development of science and explores the use and influence of science in society.